ArkProjectNFTs/ark-market-v0/README.md

 # Genkidama

-Genkidama is an open-source protocol for the exchange of digital assets (NFTs) on top of Starknet it aim to provide a streamlined liquidity solution through a single entry-point in the Starknet ecosystem.
+Genkidama is an open-source protocol for the exchange of digital assets (NFTs) on top of Starknet, it aims to provide a streamlined liquidity solution through a single entry-point in the Starknet ecosystem.

 _Share Your Spirit Energy!_